Determination of the spin and parity of all-charm tetraquarks: Methods

 \subsection{Modelling of hadron properties}

-To investigate the spin-parity properties of the resonant structure within the $\PJGy\PJGy$ invariant mass spectrum in the range of 6.2--8.0\GeV, we use an approach designed to minimize model dependence.
-This approach relies on the observed $\PJGy\PJGy$ invariant mass spectrum and the momentum of the $\PJGy\PJGy$ system in both transverse and longitudinal directions.
-The analysis employs a model that ensures consistency with the observations made by CMS, utilizing parameters of the resonances extracted from Ref.~\cite{CMS:2023owd} and shown in Fig.~\ref{fig:mass}, along with simulation adjustments to accurately capture the observed transverse and longitudinal motion.
-In Fig.~\ref{fig:mass}, the background arises from nonresonant contributions, single-parton scattering (SPS) and double-parton scattering, plus an empirical term parameterizing the background near the threshold~\cite{CMS:2023owd}.
+To investigate the spin-parity properties of the resonant structure within the $\PJGy\,\PJGy$ invariant mass spectrum in the range of 6.2--8.0\GeV, we use an approach designed to minimize model dependence.
+This approach relies on the observed $\PJGy\,\PJGy$ invariant mass spectrum and the momentum of the $\PJGy\,\PJGy$ system in both transverse and longitudinal directions with respect to the beam, while remaining independent of the system's polarization by relying solely on decay angular information.
+For a spin-zero state, polarization is not relevant.
+For states with nonzero spin, we assume the state is produced unpolarized, but vary the polarization to evaluate potential small residual effects on the decay angular distributions due to detector acceptance.

+The analysis employs a model that ensures consistency with the observations made by CMS, by utilizing simulation adjustments to accurately capture the observed transverse and longitudinal motion, and parameters of the resonances and backgrounds extracted from Ref.~\cite{CMS:2023owd} and shown in Fig.~\ref{fig:mass}.
+The background arises from nonresonant contributions, single-parton scattering (SPS) and double-parton scattering, plus an empirical term parameterizing the background near the threshold~\cite{CMS:2023owd}.
+The background is parameterized using MC simulation, with adjustments applied to better match the observed data in both the signal and sideband regions.

 We start by considering the spin-0 hypothesis for the $\PX$ states, which are produced without polarization.
 The helicity amplitudes $A_{\lambda_1\lambda_2}$ of the two $\PJGy$ mesons are listed in Table~\ref{table:jcp}.
 For the pseudoscalar state with $J^P = 0^-$, the amplitudes satisfy $A_{++} = -A_{--}$ and $A_{00} = 0$.
 In contrast, for the scalar state with $J^P = 0^+$, both $A_{++} = A_{--}$ and $A_{00}$ amplitudes contribute, with no specific prediction for the relative magnitude of $A_{00}$.
-We adopt the general amplitude approach~\cite{Gao:2010qx,Bolognesi:2012mm,Gritsan:2020pib}, where the spin-0 state interaction can be written as a sum of three Lorentz-invariant structures, \ifthenelse{\boolean{cms@external}}{
+We adopt the general amplitude approach~\cite{Gao:2010qx,Bolognesi:2012mm,Gritsan:2020pib}, where the spin-0 state amplitude can be written as a sum of three Lorentz-invariant structures, \ifthenelse{\boolean{cms@external}}{

 }{

 } and where the field strength tensor of a vector boson $V_i$ with momentum $q_i$ and polarization vector $\epsilon_i$ is defined as $f^{(i),{\PGm \nu}} = \epsilon_i^{\PGm}q_i^{\nu} - \epsilon_{i}^\nu q_i^{\PGm}$, the conjugate field strength tensor is ${\tilde f}^{(i),\PGm \nu} = 1/2 \epsilon^{\PGm \nu \alpha \beta} f_{\alpha \beta}$, and ${q}=q_1+q_2$.